- The agent orange litigation

 - The path to settlement

-- The “Agent Orange” databases
+- The agent orange relational databases

-- The role of money in the Agent Orange litigation
+The Agent Orange litigation

 The Agent Orange litigation was the first and the largest mass toxic tort class action in American legal history.
 The Vietnam combat veterans who brought the action to the court stated their “Goals & Objectives” in MDL 381 Docket Document No. 0033.